40 Scholarships for Hispanic Americans or Latinos to Fund College (2021)

 Provider: Illinois Student Assistance Commission

 Requirements: U.S. Citizen, reside of Illinois, minority student of African American/Black, Hispanic American, Asian American or Native American origin, be a high school graduate or hold a General Educational Development (GED) certificate, GPA of 2.5 on a 4.0 scale.
-Please visit the scholarship website for more information.

 The MTI Scholarship Program awards Illinois students who plan to teach within the state.
 Students must plan to teach at a nonprofit Illinois public, private or parochial preschool, elementary school, or secondary school in which the enrolled students include no less than 30 percent of African American/Black, Hispanic American, Asian American or Native American origin.